dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/Sentiment/README.md

 We'll be using a set of Amazon reviews to train our model and a set of Yelp reviews for testing in our Spark + ML app.
 You can [download the original data](https://archive.ics.uci.edu/ml/machine-learning-databases/00331/sentiment%20labelled%20sentences.zip) from the [UCI Sentiment Labeled Sentences Dataset]( https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences).

-For the specific ML training/predictions in this app, it helps to have a header for the data.
+For the specific ML training/predictions in this app (i.e. when using Model Builder), it helps to have a header for the data.
 Versions of the Amazon and Yelp datasets with headers can be found in the [Resources](./Resources) folder.

 ## Solution